sikopet/blog/posts/docker.md

     1876373e07e4        host                host                local
     e3f087868688        none                null                local

-* bridge is the default -> private namespaces network within the host
+* bridge is the default -> private namespaced network within the host
 * with host networking no separate network namespace is used (`docker run --net host ...`)
 * when you use `-p` Docker creates `iptables` rules that route traffic from the